-Once a goal is met, writing it down and checking it off can be a very powerful tool to help an athlete build their self-confidence and feel ready to tackle the next one.
+Once a goal is met, writing it down and checking it off can be a potent tool to help any athlete build their self-confidence and feel ready to tackle the next one.
 This is because it sets a clear picture of achievements, which can serve as a reminder to athletes of how well they have done so far.

 Routine and Practice

 As humans, we love routine – our brains are wired to get into regular routines, whether that be the time that we get up in the morning and go to sleep at night, or in the case of athletes, routines for practice and preparation.
-Whilst some athletes, however, are not overly affected by routine, others can have various superstitions which mean that they end up obsessively following various patterns and routines both before, during and after the competition.
+Whilst some athletes, however, are not overly affected by routine, others can have various superstitions which means that they end up obsessively following various patterns, and routines both before, during, and after the competition.